nunnyr/galaxy_frontend/README.md

 ### About

-🪐 Stellar Galaxy Mission is a fullstack app that allows users to choose different planets located in the Milky Way(https://en.wikipedia.org/wiki/Milky_Way).
+🪐 Stellar Galaxy Mission is a fullstack app that allows users to choose different planets located in the Milky Way.
 This app was created with three models using object relationship mapping.

 ### Features
 🪐 Users are able to browse Planets and view information pertaining to each one.